Tasin269/frontendmentor/social-links-profile-main/README.md

-# Frontend Mentor - Custom QR code component solution
+# Frontend Mentor - Custom Social Links Profile solution

-This is a custom solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+This is a custom solution to the [Social Links Profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges are helpful for beginners, intermediate or even advanced FE devs to learn more about frontend technologies and gain experience.
 This is my custom solution to one of fem challenges.
 I have added some more functionalites and designs to make look better.
 If you find my project cool then you can drop a rating or suggest improvements on fem site.

 ## Table of contents